DonKracho/ESPHome-external-component-for-iPixel-ble-devices/docs/IPIXEL_COMMANDS_DEMYSTIFIED.md

 };
 ```
 Setting the time replies a notification of 11 bytes length (e.g. 0B.00.01.80.**84**.03.30.00.00.01.00)\
 The fifth byte is a encoded display size (e.g. 84 stands for 16x96).
-The other bytes look toke the time and language set with the commad.
+The other bytes look like the time and language set with the commad.

 ### Get Firmware Versions
 After the iPixel App connected to the device it sends the current time and then this firmware version getter two times.\